Gradyc01/MovieStorageCLI/README.md

 `TMDB_API_KEY` is required when adding a movie or TV show.
 The API key can be obtained from the TMDB account API settings.

+`GEMINI_API_KEY` is required for the `clank` command, which lets the CLI interpret natural-language requests such as "find my highest-rated sci-fi movies" or "add The Matrix with a score of 9".

 `GITHUB_TOKEN` and `MOVIE_REPO` are required only for interactive mode.
 The repository reference can be either `owner/repository` or a GitHub URL.